Name: Gopi Shah

 My job is very physical, which I love.
 It’s like doing CrossFit, lifting 50 pounds of clay, moving heavy shelves.
 It’s really hard work to make every single dollar.
 Some days, it feels like an uphill battle.
 But then I’ll get a message from a customer about how excited they are to use one of my mugs each morning.
 That feels incredible.

-There are so many awesome small businesses owners in the world … check out these other amazing stories and videos from the QuickBooks 2018 BACKING YOU campaign.
-And stay tuned for more!
+There are so many inspiring small businesses in the world … check out these other stories and videos from the QuickBooks 2018 BACKING YOU campaign.

 Before you go